andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 | -----| ---------------------- |
 | Effect correctness | $$(X_i = \top) \wedge \mathbb{C}_{\mathit{Check}} \implies \mathbb{C}_{\mathit{Assert}}$$ |

-You may compare the above verification condition with the [informal condition from the previous post][part4reversemonitors], as well as with the [TLA+ encoding of verification conditions for `BalanceRecord` monitor][balanceRecordVCs].
+You may compare the above verification condition with the [informal condition from the previous post][part4reversemonitors], as well as with the [TLA+ encoding of verification conditions for the `BalanceRecord` monitor][balanceRecordVCs].

 ### Model Checking Blockchain Monitors